yellowgh0st/gooddata-js-interview/README.md

 * Be familiar with the modern JavaScript ecosystem.
 * Have `node.js` and `yarn` installed in your development environment.
   * If you do not have these tools installed, you can get them from https://nodejs.org/ and https://yarnpkg.com/ respectively.
-* Have an account on the GoodData platform.
-  * If you do not have a GoodData account yet, [create one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).

 ### Initialization

 1. Run `git clone git@github.com:gooddata/gooddata-js-interview.git`.
 2. Run `cd gooddata-js-interview`.
 3. Run `yarn install`.
-4. Run `HTTPS=true yarn start`.
+4. Run `HTTPS=true yarn start` on Mac/Unix or `set HTTPS=true&&yarn start` on Windows.
 5. Visit https://localhost:3000/account.html, and log in using your GoodData account credentials.
-   - If you do not have a GoodData account yet, [create one](https://secure.gooddata.com/account.html?lastUrl=%252F#/registration/projectTemplate/urn%253Agooddata%253AOnboardingProductTour).
+   - If you do not have a GoodData account yet, [create one](https://gooddata-examples.herokuapp.com/registration).
-   - After creating a GoodData account, you will be redirected to our Launch Product Tour (Dashboards tab).
-Feel free to close the web page and focus on your homework.
-The Product Tour is not related to the homework.
+   - After creating a GoodData account, you will be redirected to our GoodData.UI Live Examples.
+Feel free to get inspired there, but its not related to this homework.
-6. Visit https://localhost:3000/, and make sure that two column charts are loaded.
+6. Visit https://localhost:3000/, and make sure that two column charts are loaded like this:

 ![Screenshot after initialization](https://github.com/gooddata/gooddata-js-interview/blob/master/public/screen.png "Initialization Screenshot")